proteus-core/ecosystem/noninterference-testing/README.md

 TODO: the same principle can be applied for correctness evaluation (see [run-correctness-eval.py](./run-correctness-eval.py)) but, for now, this script is buggy.

 ## Run security evaluation

 ### Compile programs

 The first step is to compile the programs.
 Make sure the toolchain path is correct; the default is [../llvm-project](../llvm-project).

 ```
 make -C programs all
 ```

 Compiled programs are in [./programs/build/](./programs/build/).

 Optionally, you can create objdump files to look at the assembly code:

 ```
 make -C programs objdump
 ```

 ### Run simulations

 The second step is to run the simulator to get the vcd files of these programs.
 Make sure the path of Proteus is correct; the default is [../proteus](../proteus).
-Additionally, make sure Proteus is compiled with the DynamicCore (`make -C sim CORE=riscv.CoreDynamicExtMem`).
+Additionally, make sure Proteus is compiled with the DynamicCore (`make -C sim CORE=riscv.CoreDynamicExtMem32`).

 ```
 make -C programs vcd USECLANG=0 RISCV_PREFIX=riscv64-unknown-elf SIM_EXE=/ecosystem/simulation/build/sim
 ```

 Resulting vcd files are in [./programs/vcd/](./programs/vcd/).

 ### Run security evaluation

 The final step is to run the security evaluation:
 ```
 python ./run-security-evaluation.sh